doylek1/ResGuides-NLTK/context.md

 * Experiential meanings communicate what happened to whom, under what circumstances.
 * Interpersonal meanings negotiate identities and role relationships between speakers

-Halliday argues that these two kinds of meaning are realised **simultaneously** through different parts of English grammar.
+Halliday argues that these two kinds of meaning are realized **simultaneously** through different parts of English grammar.

 * Experiential meanings made through **transitivity choices**.
 * Interpersonal meanings made through **mood choices**

-Transitivity choices include fitting together configurations of:
+Transitivity choices combine configurations of:

 * Participants (*a man, green bikes*)
 * Processes (*sleep, has always been, is considering*)